-The District has entered into three separate lease agreements as lessee for financing the acquisition of lighting equipment, golf equipment, and groundsmaster.
-Capital assets of \$469,453 have been added to equipment and vehicles in the District's basic financial statements.
+The District has entered into one separate lease agreement as lessee for financing the acquisition of groundsmaster.
+Capital assets of \$92,957 have been added to equipment and vehicles in the District's basic financial statements.
 These lease agreements qualify as capital leases for accounting purposes and; therefore, have been recorded at the present value of the future minimum lease payments as of the inception date.

-The lighting system and golf equipment leases were paid in full as of December 31, 2019.
 The future minimum lease payments and the net present value of these minimum lease payments are as follows: